Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Store in a glass jar in the fridge.

-How to use:• 1 teaspoon daily for immune support• Stir into warm (not hot) tea• Straight off the spoon when throats feel scratchy
+Straight off the spoon when throats feel scratchy

 2. Elderberry Gummies (With Grass-Fed Gelatin)

 These are brilliant for little ones — and adults who forget to take things.
+Using grass-fed beef gelatin turns elderberry into:

 A gut-supportive snack